rodan123/piblock/README.md

 This is a fork of the jcblock project by Walter S. Heath (http://jcblock.sourceforge.net/jcblock.html)

-I run this piblock on a raspberrypi3 using an iphone4 as a ssh terminal and display.
+I run piblock on a raspberrypi3 using an iphone4 as an ssh terminal and display.

 07/01/16 - Initial commit